valeriangalliat/sans-pression/notes.md

 ## Brewing

-If the yeast is refrigerated, might as well get it out right now.
+If the yeast is refrigerated, might as well get it out right now and activate it.

 Rinse bucket, medium (19 L) and big caldron (with spigot).